MGParisi/WP_Change_Case/README.txt

 == Description ==

-This plugin is completely free, and offers no pro versions.
+This plugin is completely free, and offers no pro versions.  <a href='https://properprogramming.com'>Custom Website and WordPress Plugin Assistance</a> is available.

 I created this plugin with the desire to help change titles case to various case styles on posts and categories.
 Initially this was for handling issues due to importing improper cased data but I soon realized many people needed this.